 Chinese customers discover brands via social media interactions or browsing deals on the internet.
-Therefore, having an omnichannel presence is necessary for China, even if you are focused primarily on selling in e-commerce platforms.
+Therefore, having an omnichannel presence is necessary for China, even if you are focused primarily on selling on e-commerce platforms.

-But what are the social media and platforms to sell your products in China?
+But what are the social media platforms to sell your products in China?
 These are completely different from the western ones, therefore the presence on these platforms is necessary for your brand loyalty.
 Examples of relevant Chinese social media platforms and e-commerce platforms for beauty brands are Wechat, Xiaohongshu (social networks), Douyin (short-video platform), Zhihu (Q&A platform) Tmall, JD, and Pinduoduo (e-commerce).

 Interest in new and modern products

 Chinese customers have an insatiable appetite for new and modern products, they are always looking to experiment with new products.
 If you can keep up and offer something new and exciting to your customers every week, they will no doubt continue to buy your products and become loyal buyers.

 Customers are very demanding when it comes to buying beauty products.
 They are very cautious in their choice and spend a lot of time online looking for information on companies and their products.
 Companies must earn their trust and to achieve this, you need to demonstrate that your products have real value and benefits.

 The boom in live streaming in China is also due to this.
 Through live streaming, they can see what they are buying live and also trust more of your products and your brand thanks to the help of KOLs (Key Opinion Leaders and KOCs (Key Opinion Consumers).